-- unrealised losses on Government Bonds where the bonds are reducing in value as they approach maturity, but are still considerably higher in value than their accounting carrying value (and therefore have unrealised gains recognised in the AFS OCI Reserve). - Sales of assets during 2016 realised considerable realised gains but consequently cause the release of the component of the AFS OCI reserve relating to these bonds.
+- A reduction in the level of unrealised gains on Government Bonds where the bonds are reducing in value as they approach maturity, but are still considerably higher in value than their accounting carrying value (and therefore have unrealised gains recognised in the AFS OCI Reserve). - The amortisation of the purchase premium or discount continues to be recognised in equity until maturity (at par) or disposal. - Sales of assets during 2017 created realised gains recognised in the profit and loss and reduced both the Unrealised Gain and Amortisation elements of AFS OCI.